 Hybrid mattresses range in price from $360-$2,200 with the average price for a queen mattress coming in at $1,200.
 But keep in mind that according to some mattress reviews, some customers report higher satisfaction with a lower-priced hybrid mattress.

 True hybrid mattresses have a 2-3 inch memory foam top.
 This ratio of memory foam to pocket coil spring provides the most comfort and support for a variety of sleepers.

-A common, often customizable option on some hybrid mattresses is a pillow top.
+A common, often customizable option on some queen size hybrid mattresses is a pillow top.
 A pillow top layer is made of foam or fiber that feels ultra-plush and pillowy, hence the name.
 It is sewn to the top of the mattress, though there is often a small, almost unnoticeable gap between the original surface of the mattress, known as the comfort layer, and the pillow top.

 A key component to choosing any mattress is you— specifically, your sleeping position.
 The support or firmness that side sleepers need will differ from back sleepers and stomach sleepers.
 Understanding how a mattress supports your sleep position will enable you to purchase the best mattress.
 Body type can also play an important factor in your decision, but in general, here are a few good rules of thumb when selecting a mattress.

 Side sleeping— especially on your right side— is one of the healthiest ways to sleep, as it promotes proper alignment of the spine and can prevent problems associated with sleep apnea.
 If you primarily sleep on your side, consider selecting a mattress that will naturally support your spine’s alignment and provide relief for joint pressure, specifically your shoulders and hips.

 Finding a good supportive pillow will also help because it will work in tandem with a quality mattress to properly align the spine.
 Ideally, mattresses for side sleepers will offer an equal blend of comfort and support.